CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## 3.15.6

+### 🐞 Bug fix

+- Fixed a bug in the TooltipModule causing tooltips to stay visible permanently.

 ## 3.15.5

 ### 🐞 Bug fix